shopsys/monorepo-tools/packages/monorepo-tools/README.md

 Usage: `load_branches_from_remote.sh <remote-name>`

 ## Contributing
+Thank you for your contributions to Shopsys Monorepo Tools package.
+Together we are making Shopsys Framework better.

+This repository is READ-ONLY.
-Report [issues](https://github.com/shopsys/shopsys/issues/new) and send [pull requests](https://github.com/shopsys/shopsys/compare) in the main [Shopsys repository](https://github.com/shopsys/shopsys).
+If you want to [report issues](https://github.com/shopsys/shopsys/issues/new) and/or send [pull requests](https://github.com/shopsys/shopsys/compare), please use the main [Shopsys repository](https://github.com/shopsys/shopsys).

+Please, check our [Contribution Guide](https://github.com/shopsys/shopsys/CONTRIBUTING.md) before contributing.

 ## Need help
 Contact us on our Slack [http://slack.shopsys-framework.com/](http://slack.shopsys-framework.com/).